-Most people want a creamy texture in the sauce, smooth touch in the dish flavor for enhancement.
+Most people want a creamy texture in the sauce smooth touch in the dish flavor for enhancement.
 Similarly, some people may not like the idea of white wine.
-In this case, they may opt for red vermouth or sherry, or port.
+In this case, they may opt for red vermouth, sherry, or port.
 The brown sauce is also optional for those who prefer to keep it simple.
 The beauty of authentic Italian sauce recipes is that it allows you to alter the dish the way you fancy it.

-For diet conscious people, sauce dishes do justice as it brings in the variations within itself.
+For diet-conscious people, sauce dishes do justice as it brings in variations within themselves.

 A secretive reduction of ingredient salt that would help continuing healthy meal yet also enjoy the Italic sauce recipes

 Go along with the hidden ingredient modification if you don’t want your healthy lifestyle to be affected; substitute always enrich recipes.

 Most of us aren’t fond of vegetables, yet you can serve them with zucchini noodles or rice.
 However, if you prefer vegetables go with oven-roasted veggies, parmesan vegetables, or maybe try rustic veggies.